collaborative-robotics/ABT/README.md

 b3 Action class and adds transition and emission probabilities.

 Emmisions (observations) from each state are modeled by `NSYMBOLS`  discrete symbols.
-There is a Gaussian probability density applied to each state with mean `mu` and standard deviation `sigma`.
+There is a discrete Gaussian probability distribution applied to each state with mean `mu` and standard deviation `sigma`.
 The observations are integer valued.
 Default sigma = 2.00.

-"Perterbuation" refers to the process of changing the HMM parameters between generating model outputs and running HMM-based analyses (e.g. Forward/Viterbi/Baum-Welch).
+"Perturbuation" refers to the process of changing the HMM parameters between generating model outputs and running HMM-based analyses (e.g. Forward/Viterbi/Baum-Welch).
 This is more realistic than starting out with exact parameters.